Week 13 (March 26 – April 1, 2018): The Old Homestead

 While there are several software programs available, I settled on using floorplanner.com since it is browser based and free.
-It was easy to use although the free version does not allow me to share it as I would like.
+It is easy to use although the free version does not allow me to share it as I would like.

 My 10 minute video below shows how using floorplanner.com has helped me understand the progression of changes to my grandparents’ home in the pipe yards at Singer Pipe and Supply during the time period they lived there.